tscircuit/tscircuit/README.md

 ## Community Support

 Have any queries?
 Want to reach out to the team?
 Have got feature ideas?
 Want to report any bugs?
 Want to discuss something?
 Want to attend meetings?
 Just want to give your feedback of using tscircuit or want to introduce yourself or want to be a part of our growing community?
 We got you - We primarily communicate on <a href="https://tscircuit.com/join" target="_blank">Discord Community Server</a>, of 100+ members currently, where you are a developer or not - all the primary communications happen here.

+## Want to contribute to tscircuit?

+Contributors are most welcome!
+We value your time and efforts in making tscircuit more awesome! ⚡💙 Please Check our <a href="https://github.com/tscircuit/snippets/blob/main/CONTRIBUTING.md" target="_blank">Contributing Guide</a> for your next contribution!

 ## FAQ